stolostron/cm-cli/docs/cluster.md

 ### Get Cluster config

-If the cluster was deployed with hive, this command will retreive the configuration in order to redeploy the cluster later or another cluster with another name.
+If the cluster was deployed with hive, this command will retrieve the configuration in order to redeploy the cluster later or another cluster with another name.

 ```bash
 cm get config cluster <cluster_name> [--output-file <config_file_name>] [--without-credentials]